 - 4. What does Graham say about New Zealand and the Lord of the Rings films?
 Tick all the phrases you think are true.
-Remember there may be more than one right answer - a) The director of 'Lord of the Rings' is from New Zealand. - b) The three Lord of the Ring films were all
+Remember there may be more than one right answer - The director of 'Lord of the Rings' is from New Zealand. - b) The three Lord of the Ring films were all filmed in New Zealand'

-- More tourists visited New Zealand after the films won a lot of Oscars - d) More than a billion tourists have visited New Zealand since the films were made.
+- c) More tourists visited New Zealand after the films won a lot of Oscars - d) More than a billion tourists have visited New Zealand since the films were made.